If it’s your first time visiting Thailand, this is the perfect 10 day Thailand itinerary guide for you.

-If you are into party, then this island is for you.
+If you are into a party, then this island is for you.
 Koh Phangan is home to the famous full moon parties which were first introduced in 1983.
 However, you need to make sure to check when is the party so you don’t miss it

 OUR TIP: If you want to get some sleep, make sure to not book a hotel near the beach.
 It gets loud and it’s here where the parties happen.

 10 DAY THAILAND ITINERARY – FOR LAZY BEACH LOVERS

 As promised we also created an itinerary just for beach lovers.
 So if you are looking forward to some relaxing beach holiday, then this 10 day Thailand itinerary is for you.

 DAY 1- BANGKOK

 If you have just a little bit of time, make sure to visit one fo the temples of Bangkok, either Grand central palace or Wat Run.

 DAY 2-4: KOH MAK

 Koh Mak and Koh Kood are part of the Koh Chang islands and we love them so much.
 You need around one full day to reach them from Bangkok, but it is surely worth it.
 We spent Christmas holidays on Koh Mak and it was absolutely awesome.
 Koh Mak is a very small island and you can literally walk everywhere.

 One of my favorite island in Koh Chang Islands.
 Koh Kood is an ultimate paradise and we would like to visit it again.
 Koh Kood is bigger than Koh Mak and you need to hire a scooter to get around.